Tethered Oral Tissues (TOTS) FAQs

 - The process first begins with discussing the concerns and symptoms with the parents and/or patient.
 Then, function and anatomy are assessed.
 The way a tie looks is much less important than the way it functions and the symptoms that the patient and/or mother are experiencing.

 - For patients diagnosed with one or more ties, the next step is reviewing the treatment plan.
-The release, which only takes a couple minutes, is then performed immediately.
+The release, which only takes a couple minutes, is typically performed immediately.

 - Dr. Huffman uses a laser which minimizes bleeding and discomfort, speeds healing, and allows clear visibility of the tissues which is necessary to achieve a full release.